kehers/kehers.github.com/_posts/2016-07-30-paystack-charging-the-returning-customer.markdown

 if ($stmt->fetchColumn())
   return false;

-// Verify payment here
+// todo: Verify payment here
 // [https://developers.paystack.co/docs/verifying-transactions]
 // If payment valid, go ahead and process order
 {% endhighlight %}

 What we want however is that if the customer has made payment once, he shouldn't have to enter his payment details again.
 We use his existing payment details to process the new charge.
-This is where the [charge authorization API](https://developers.paystack.co/docs/charging-returning-customers) come in.
+This is where the [charge authorization API](https://developers.paystack.co/docs/charging-returning-customers) comes in.
 But we need to have the customer's `authorization code` to do this.
 The `authorization code` is returned anytime we verify a payment like we did above.
 For reference, below is an example response from the [verify API](https://developers.paystack.co/docs/verifying-transactions).
 Notice the authorization code in there:

 {% highlight json %}
 {